dpoulopoulos/cf_step/README.md

 print(f'There are {n_users} unique users and {n_movies} unique movies in the movielens dataset.')
 ```

-    There are 6040 unique users and 3706 unique movies in the movielens dataset.

 We will sort the data by Timestamp so as to simulate streaming events.

 ```python